 If you have decided to purchase a home, you know that your mortgage is one of your largest debts – if not the largest.
-You may also find yourself paying fees known as “mortgage points”.
-The good news is, if you have to pay mortgage points you usually can deduct the points when you file your taxes.
+You may also find yourself paying fees known as “mortgage points.”
+The good news is, if you have to pay mortgage points, you usually can deduct the points when you file your taxes.

 Mortgage Points Explained

 Each mortgage point is equivalent to 1% of your loan.
 For example, if you have a $100,000 loan for your home, each point is equal to $1,000.
 There are two types of points that you need to be aware of – origination points and discount points.
-Origination points are income for the loan originator and discount points are a form of prepaid interest, which usually can be deducted on your tax return.
+Origination points are income for the loan originator, and discount points are a form of prepaid interest, which usually can be deducted on your tax return.

 Who Qualifies for a Deduction?

 The IRS usually allows you to deduct the entire amount of your points during the year the payments are made.
-However, if your home is more than $1 million, you will be limited on the amount of points that are deductible.
+However, if your home is more than $1 million, you will be limited to the amount of points that are deductible.
 This is also true if your home equity debt is larger than $100,000.